liane4323/sep10-freedom-project/blog/entry03.md

 ##### 12/18/23

 ## Content
+In this entry:
-In this entry, I brainstormed possible inventions and finalized the content that I will be putting in my website.
+1. I Brainstormed possible inventions
+2. Finalize the content that I will be putting on my website.

 #### Brainstorming Process